TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

        </data>
    </T3FlexForms>

-In this case, there's only on “language” tag per sheet and all values are repeated with a language index attribute to tell them apart.
+In this case, there's only on "language" tag per sheet and all values are repeated with a language index attribute to tell them apart.

-The additional “value” tags with an index attribute like “vDE.vDEFbase” are used to store the previous value that the field contained, so that a translation diff view can be displayed:
+The additional "value" tags with an index attribute like "vDE.vDEFbase" are used to store the previous value that the field contained, so that a translation diff view can be displayed:

 |img-50| **NOTICE:** The two localization methods are NOT compatible!
 You